Adaptive Deep Learning for Entity Resolution by Risk Analysis: Experiments

-As usual, on all the datasets, we used blocking to filter the pairs deemed unlikely to match.
-The statistics of the test datasets are given in the supplemental materials.
-We used DeepMatcher~\cite{mudgal2018deep}, the state-of-the-art deep learning solution for ER, as the classifier.
-In the scenario where training and test data come from the same source, we randomly split each dataset into three parts by a ratio (e.g. 2:2:6 in our experiments) as in~\cite{mudgal2018deep}, which specifies the proportions of training, validation and test set respectively.
+We primarily used DeepMatcher~\citep{mudgal2018deep}, the classical deep learning solution for ER, as the classifier.
+We evaluate the proposed approach both scenarios where training and test data come from the same source and they come from different sources, thus resulting in more distribution misalignment.
+In the scenario where training and test data come from the same source, we randomly split each dataset into three parts by a ratio (e.g. 2:2:6 in our experiments) as in~\citet{mudgal2018deep}, which specifies the proportions of training, validation and test set respectively.
 We evaluate the performance of the proposed approach w.r.t different sufficiency levels of training data.
 Since DeepMatcher performs very well on DA and SG with only 20\% of their data as training data, we randomly select 10\%, 30\%, 50\%, 70\% and 100\% of the split set of training data to simulate different sufficiency levels.
 On AB, we fix the proportion of validation data at 20\% and vary the proportions of training and test data from (60\%,20\%) to (20\%,60\%), resulting in totally 5 sufficiency levels.
 In this scenario, since training and target data are randomly selected from the same source, we compare the \emph{Risk} approach with the original DeepMatcher, which is denoted by \emph{Tradition}.

-In the scenario of distribution misalignment, we used the three datasets in the domain of \emph{publication}, DA, DBLP-Scholor~\textsuperscript{\ref{dataset}} (denoted by DS) and Cora\footnote{\mbox{http://www.cs.utexas.edu/users/ml/riddle/data/cora.tar.gz}}, to generate six pairwise workloads.
+In the scenario of distribution misalignment, we used the three datasets in the domain of \emph{publication} (i.e., DS, DA and Cora) to generate six pairwise workloads.
 For instance, DA2DS denotes the workload where training data come from DA while validation data and test data come from DS.
 On all the workloads, validation and test data are randomly selected from the original target dataset with both percentages set at 20\%.

-In this scenario, besides \emph{Tradition}, we also compare \emph{Risk} with the state-of-the-art technique of transfer learning for ER proposed in ~\cite{DBLP:conf/acl/KasaiQGLP19}.
+In this scenario, besides \emph{Tradition}, we also compare \emph{Risk} with the state-of-the-art technique of transfer learning for ER proposed in ~\citet{DBLP:conf/acl/KasaiQGLP19}.
 We denote this approach by \emph{Transfer}.
 It inserted a dataset classifier into the DeepMatcher structure, which can force a deep model to focus on the parameters that are shared by both training and test data.